Spring is nearly here, and baseball and softball players are delighted. They all look forward to hearing those special words … “Play ball!”

 Dr. Erickson also recommends kids play a variety of sports instead of specializing in one sport early in life.

-It’s also good idea for kids to take occasional breaks from playing any sports to let muscles rest and rebuild, he says.
+He added that it’s also good idea for kids to take occasional breaks from playing any sports to let muscles rest and rebuild.

-Weekend warriors should also engage in a consistent, balanced exercise program that involves all muscle groups rather than limiting exercise activity to one or two days per week, Dr. Erickson says.
+Dr. Erickson suggests weekend warriors engage in a consistent, balanced exercise program that involves all muscle groups rather than limiting one’s exercise activity to one or two days a week.

 “A multi-day, 30-minute workout that involves a variety of exercise disciplines over the course of a week is ideal,” he said.
 “Include some cardiovascular exercise, strength and core training, and balance and flexibility activities.
 Having an overall well-toned body goes a long way toward helping prevent injuries.”

 Because playing ball involves a lot of throwing, Dr. Erickson said it is important players of all ages have good throwing mechanics.

 For those who may suffer a minor injury while playing softball or baseball, the Walk-In Clinic at ThedaCare Medical Center–Orthopedic, Spine and Pain Center in Appleton can offer help.
 It’s available to anyone who is suffering from a broken bone, muscle injury, work injury, swollen joint, sprain, strain, back pain, fracture or dislocation.
 Find more information at thedacare.org/orthopedics.